What is MARC? | Why is this program important? | Eligibility | Program Benefits | Program Responsibilities and Expectations | How do I apply?

 The MARC program is a two year commitment; students are appointed in June each year, and are expected to remain in good standing until graduation.
 Including completion of MARC required courses listed below:

-- Apply to 10 Ph.D. program (a minimum of three universities must be outside of California)
+• Apply to 7-10 Ph.D. programs (a minimum of three universities must be outside of California)

 How do I apply?